South Carolina has a rich Native American history with at least 29 distinct groups of American Indians having lived here through the centuries.

 The first English settlement in South Carolina naturally came in close contact with the Native Americans already living here.
-Charles Towne Landing provides tours, living history demonstrations and hands-on activities to help visitors understand the experience of settlers and Native Americans trying to coexist.
+Charles Towne Landing provides tours, exhibits, living history demonstrations and hands-on activities to help visitors understand the experience of settlers and Native Americans trying to coexist.

 The location was used by both Revolutionaries and British troops to cross the river.
 Today, Landsford Canal State Park is enjoyed mostly for its natural beauty and the rare rocky shoals spider lilies that bloom in abundance here.

-This site provides a glimpse at early frontier life as Oconee served as a defensive fort, protecting settlers against American Indian assault, housing dozens of militiamen during the late 18th century.
-The site later became a train post and the home of the first trader, William Richards, still stands today.
+Oconee Station provides a glimpse at early frontier life as it served as a defensive fort, protecting settlers against American Indian assault and housing dozens of militiamen during the late 18th century.
+The site later became a trading post.
+The home of its first trader, William Richards, still stands today.

 The park hosts the annual Native American Day that includes demonstrations on how pottery and bows were made as well as arrowheads and other tools.